Andrea98Palermo/DeFi-arbitrage-bots/README.md

 # DeFi-arbitrage-bots
-These bots can be used to find and perform arbitrage between different decentralised exchanges
+These bots can be used to find and perform arbitrages between different decentralised exchanges

 # Pancake & BakerySwap arbitrage